 Fully-funded M.A. programs can be difficult to find.
 Because most universities focus their funding on Ph.D. students, M.A. candidates can have a harder time securing scholarships and funding.
-However, there are a number of universities that do offer funded M.A. programs.
+However, there are some universities that offer funded M.A. programs.
 “Full funding” is a financial aid package for full-time students that includes full tuition remission and an annual stipend or salary for the duration of the student’s master’s studies.
 Funding is typically offered in exchange for graduate teaching and research work that is complementary to your studies.
 Not all universities provide full funding to their master’s students, which is why I recommend researching the financial aid offerings of all the potential M.A. programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.

-You can also find several external fellowships in the ProFellow database for graduate and doctoral study, as well as dissertation research, field work, language study and summer work experience.
+You can also find several external fellowships in the ProFellow Database for graduate and doctoral study, as well as dissertation research, fieldwork, language study, and summer work experience.

-Would you like to receive the full list of more than 500+ fully funded programs in 40 disciplines?
+Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

 (Fort Collins, CO): Each year, the department offers 6-7 graduate teaching assistantships to incoming graduate students.
 These funding packages cover tuition, health insurance, and a monthly stipend.

 (Tallahassee, FL): In recent years, all admitted students on both the M.A. track and the Ph.D. track have been fully funded.
 Funding includes a tuition waiver and a stipend, as well as payment of the health insurance premium.

-University of Wisconsin-Milwaukee (Milwaukee, WI): A number of graduate teaching assistantships are available, offering full tuition remission and salaries of approximately $9,075.
+(Milwaukee, WI): A number of graduate teaching assistantships are available, offering full tuition remission and salaries of approximately $9,075.
 Normally, provided they make adequate progress toward the degree, students who enter with graduate teaching assistantships will have them for the full two years.

 © Victoria Johnson 2020, all rights reserved